CyberView X5 - Scanner BRAUN - Free user manual and instructions

 OUTPUT: 12V = 3.0A (36W Max.)

-1. Trailing Index after Base File Name Digits (Agregar indices after the longitudes of the digits in the names of the digits) : Define the longitudes of the digits in the names of the digits.
+1. Trailing Index after Base File Name Digits (Add indices after the digits in the file names): Define the number of digits in the file names.

 BRAUN CyberView X5 - Erklärung der Federal Communications Commission (FCC) - 1